yreynhout/AggregateSource/README.md

 AggregateSource
 ===============

-This library provides lightweight infrastructure for doing eventsourcing using aggregates.
+This library/code provides lightweight infrastructure for doing eventsourcing using aggregates.
 It's not a framework, and it never will be.
 Period.

 The preferred way of using it, is copying it into your project and getting rid of all the cruft you don't need.